 Closing up your lakeshore cabin is never as exciting as opening it up, but it’s important to protect your waterfront property during the off-season.
-Here are nine insights you can use as you close up your cabin for the winter.

 1. Bring in the dock